Christia Obcordata Grow & Care Guide (Swallowtail Butterfly Plant)

 Note to not get any water on the leaves of the plant as that can lead to mildew and mold.

 If you live in a warm climate, then you can grow Christia Obccordata outdoors year round.
-You can also grow them indoors during cooler months.
+For those in cooler areas, bring the plant inside during frosty months.
+Place it in a room with consistent temperature, away from cold drafts or heaters.

 Ensure that the minimum temperature range is 40° – 50°F (4° – 10°C) wherever you place them.